 Preheat your oven to a 170 Celsius degrees on fan mode.

 Wile the apples are cooling down, make the crust.
 Place flours, baking powder, lemon zest and butter/ fat in the container of a food processor.
 Using the plastic blade, process to a crumbly texture.
-Add the egg and process again only till a bowl of dough forms.
+Add the egg and process again only until a ball of dough forms.
 If you don’t have a food processor, no problem, you can do it by hand in a bowl.